 Stephen D. Susman

-For decades Steve Susman has been involved in law reform ranging from access to justice to saving jury trials.
-Because he was a pioneer in creating fee arrangements that compensate trial counsel for results rather than effort, Susman has devoted his career to making public dispute resolution accessible by eliminating unnecessary expense in trying cases.
+For decades Steve Susman was involved in law reform ranging from access to justice to saving jury trials.
+Because he was a pioneer in creating fee arrangements that compensate trial counsel for results rather than effort, Susman devoted his career to making public dispute resolution accessible by eliminating unnecessary expense in trying cases.
 In the mid-90s, as chair of the Texas Supreme Court Discovery Advisory Committee, Susman succeeded in having Texas adopt rules that limited discovery.
 In 1998, he was a member of the ABA’s Task Force that wrote the original Civil Trial Practice Standards.
-Taking that one step further, Susman has urged lawyers and courts to encourage the parties to agree upon their own rules to streamline trials and reduce expenses.
-He has developed and maintained TrialbyAgreement.com, a website that allows counsel and judges to communicate about innovative discovery and trial protocols.
+Taking that one step further, Susman urged lawyers and courts to encourage the parties to agree upon their own rules to streamline trials and reduce expenses.
+He developed and maintained TrialbyAgreement.com, a website that allows counsel and judges to communicate about innovative discovery and trial protocols.
 He was a member of the Federal Circuit’s Committee on limiting e-discovery and he co-chaired the trial committee of the SDNY’s task force to implement a pilot project for expediting civil jury trials.